 What is a Resolution of Necessity (RON)?

-A resolution of necessity (RON) is a formal document that is adopted by the California Transportation Commission which provides Caltrans authority to proceed with a condemnation action in order to acquire privately owned property for public purposes.
+A resolution of necessity (RON) is a formal document adopted by the California Transportation Commission.
+An RON provides Caltrans authority to proceed with a condemnation action in order to acquire privately owned property for public purposes.